Gabrielkr28/Gabrielkr28/README.md

 ### Hi there my name is Gabriel 👋

 - 🔭 I’m currently working on SCI Sistemas Contábeis.
-- 🌱 I’m currently learning Java, Javascript,Typescript, Spring Boot, and MySQL.
+- 🌱 I’m currently learning python, MySQL, data and javascript.
 - 📫 How to reach me: gabrielkrzizanowski@gmail.com or in my Linkedin account Gabriel Krzizanowski.
 - 📚 At the college.